dcpedit/red-herring-build-guide/README.md

 ### Clear top: 8mm screws (x12)

 ![IMG_3023](https://user-images.githubusercontent.com/800930/144702103-6c3f5b47-84c4-4367-88dd-210a8e24e82b.jpg)

+#### Rev 2 top with Windows
+This revision uses a top layer that matches the rest of the case, but with cutouts for clear acrylic pieces over the top components and OLED screen.
+The windows are held in place by the natural taper of the acrylic edges, so it's easiest to insert/remove the pieces from the bottom.
+I've found that the easiest way is to place the clear windows down first, and then placing the top layer down while shifting the window pieces into position before finally pressing everything into place.

 ### Rotary Knob
 You may need to tighten the knob screws (one one each side) slightly before the knob hits the bottom.
 Otherwise, you may not have engough clearance below the knob for the rotary knob "button" to be depressed (when you push straight down on the knob).